-To schedule a session with either John or Peter, just fill out the contact form below and we will respond shortly.
+To schedule a session with John, Leah or Peter, just fill out the contact form below and we will respond shortly.
 You may also call us on the number below.
 Please let us know your name, number, who referred you or how you found us, and which therapist you would like to see.
-You may read more about John’s and Peter’s practices below.
+You may read more about John, Leah and Peter’s practices below.
 Thank you and talk soon!

 Austin Professional Counseling, PLLC

 508 Deep Eddy Ave